Demographics of Iceland

 In the 18th century a major famine hit Iceland when the Laki volcano started erupting and went from June 1783 to February 1784.
 This wiped out about 80% of all livestock in the country and the famine that followed killed up to 25% of the population.
 During these hard times now known as the “Mist Hardships” or Móðuharðindin in Icelandic, social order broke down and looting became commonplace.

-The Laki volcanic eruptions had a global effect that were felt around the world and was one of the contributing factors that lead to the French Revolution.
+The Laki volcanic eruptions had a global effect that was felt around the world and was one of the contributing factors that lead to the French Revolution.

 The Second World War was a major turning point in the development of Iceland as a nation.
 After Germany invaded Northern Europe, Britain quickly set up and launched “Operation Fork” to invade Iceland.
 While Iceland was neutral at the time, Britain was worried that if Germany took over the country, they would have a stranglehold on the Atlantic shipping lanes that was vital to the survival of Britain.